ryan-anderson-ds/ryan-anderson-ds.github.io/_posts/2023-05-16-Wrong-metric.md

 Governments play with consumption, and encourage it.
 In recession, they stimulate demand.
 They want you to spend more.
 Consume more.
 They deregulate to make it easy for you to borrow money that banks create - and very obviously isn’t sustainable because it’s backed by limited production and raw material.
 As Tim Jackson succinctly puts it, “Allegiance to growth was the single most dominant feature of an economic and political system that led the world to the brink of economic disaster in 2008.
 The ultimate goal was to protect the pursuit of economic growth - ... when spending slows down, unemployment looms large.
 Firms find themselves out of business.
 People find themselves out of a job.
 And governments who fail to respond appropriately very soon find themselves out of office.”

-### … and now - the most insane part - we want to encourage people to make more people in order to keep growth going
+### We want to encourage people to make more people in order to keep growth going

 This is where some have completely lost the plot, chasing an imaginary short term GDP number rather than long term survival of our species.
 Articles like this, from respectable publications, are written: